tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 ..  note::

-    TCM does not support plain text search.
+    TCM does not support text search without a search condition.
 For example, to search for customers named Ivan in a space, use the index name and a comparison operator to specify the expression:

     - correct: typing ``name == "Ivan"`` in the **Search** bar